BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/loser_backs_away_1.jpg)

 *Aragorn has defeated* Gothmog *in a fight and won the Duel roll.
 Gothmog must now Back Away 1".
 The direction that Gothmog moves is up to his controlling player, as long as he moves the full 1" away from the victor.
-As the Orc retreats backwards, Aragorn readies *Andûril, Flame of the West*, for the kill.*
+As the Orc retreats backwards, Aragorn readies *AndÃ»ril, Flame of the West*, for the kill.*

 **LOSER BACKS AWAY 2**